 - Court attendance and explanation program

 - Junior law school

-- Programs for junior high school and high school students, such as court attendance during winter and spring holidays
+- Programs for junior high school and high school students, such as court attendance during winter holidays

 Nurturing the Legal Profession and Training Attorneys